tkallava/asteroid-inversion/README.md

  ## MCMC simulation

 - Simulate MCMC shape reconstruction by running function inverse_problem_mcmc(N, folder, acc, frame_freq)
-- parameters:
+- Parameters:
     - N: number of MCMC iterations
     - folder: folder, where animation frames are saved
     - acc: in light curve simulation, the number of light rays
     - frame_freq: how frequently you want to record a frame (every frame_freq:th iteration will be recorded.
 In addition frame will be recorded whenever new maximum value likelihood occurs)

 Example:
   1. Create folder for animation frames ie. 'mcmc_frames'